rafalq/Code-Institute-Project-4/README.md

 The rest tests were run manually.

 Click the logo and verify being redirected to home page.

-Click the 'Home' link and verify being redirected to home page.
+Click the `Home` link and verify being redirected to home page.

-Click the 'About' link and verify being redirected to the 'About' section on the home page.
+Click the `About` link and verify being redirected to the `About` section on the home page.

-Click the 'Store' link and verify being redirected to the store.html page.
+Click the `Store` link and verify being redirected to the store.html page.

-Click the 'Contact' link and verify being redirected to the 'Contact' section on the home page.
+Click the `Contact` link and verify being redirected to the `Contact` section on the home page.

-Click the 'Login' link and verify being redirected to the login.html page.
+Click the `Login` link and verify being redirected to the `login.html` page.

-Click the 'Register' link and verify being redirected to the register.html page.
+Click the `Register` link and verify being redirected to the `register.html` page.

-Log in and hover over each icons in the right side of the `navbar`, verify if they display(starting from the left): 'Sell', 'Account', 'History', 'Cart'.
+Log in and hover over each icons in the right side of the `navbar`, verify if they display (starting from the left): `Sell`, `Account`, `History`, `Cart`.

-Click the 'Sell' icon and verify being redirected to the create_form.html page.
+Click the `Sell` icon and verify being redirected to the `create_form.html` page.

-Click the 'Account' icon and verify being redirected to the create_form.html page.
+Click the `Account` icon and verify being redirected to the `create_form.html` page.

-Click the 'History' icon and verify being redirected to the history.html page.
+Click the `History` icon and verify being redirected to the `history.html` page.

-Click the 'Cart' icon and verify being redirected to the cart.html page.
+Click the `Cart` icon and verify being redirected to the `cart.html` page.

-Click the 'Home' link and then the left and the right carousel button.
+Click the `Home` link and then the left and the right carousel button.

-Click the 'Home' link and then the 'Shop Now' button in the middle of the page and verify being redirected to the store.html page.
+Click the `Home` link and then the `Shop Now` button in the middle of the page and verify being redirected to the `store.html` page.

-Log in, click the 'Store' link and then click anyone of item titles available on the page, verify being redirected to the item_detail.html page.
+Log in, click the `Store` link and then click anyone of item titles available on the page, verify being redirected to the `item_detail.html` page.

 On the above page click the Place Bid button and verify if a modal comes up.
-Press each of the buttons available there and verify if they are working, then click the Cancel button in the top right corner of the modal.
+Press each of the buttons available there and verify if they are working, then click the `Cancel` button in the top right corner of the modal.
-On the same page as above click the Buy Now button and verify being redirected to the payment.html page.
+On the same page as above click the `Buy Now` button and verify being redirected to the `payment.html` page.

-On the payment page click the name of the item and verify being redirected to this item_detail.html page.
+On the payment page click the name of the item and verify being redirected to this `item_detail.html` page.

  __Javascript__

 All tests were run manually.

-Go to the Contact section on the home page and type an email address without "@", verify that an error message appears.
+Go to the `Contact` section on the home page and type an email address without "@", verify that an error message appears.
 In the same section, leave one of the fields blank and press the Send button, verify that an error message appears.

-Log in, got to the store.html page and then go to one of the items page.
+Log in, got to the `store.html` page and then go to one of the items page.
 Verify that the progress bar and the numeric-style clock are working accurately.
-Refresh the page; check if the progress of the progress bar was not reset (only in Chrome).
+Refresh the page; check if the progress of the progress bar was not reset (only in `Chrome`).

-Log in, got to the store.html and then go to one of the items page containing the "Buy Now" button.
-Click this and on the payment.html at the bottom of the form, type for the card number a number different than the [Basic test card numbers](https://stripe.com/docs/testing)
+Log in, got to the `store.html` and then go to one of the items page containing the `Buy Now` button.
+Click this and on the `payment.html` at the bottom of the form, type for the card number a number different than the [Basic test card numbers](https://stripe.com/docs/testing)
 Verify that an error message appears.
 Repeat the same for the expiry month and the year, typing this time some older date than today.

 Log in, go to your history.
 If there is any activity displaying one of the table, type in the search bar the title or the date or the price.
 Verify that only those items are displaying and the rest removed.
 If there are more than one item in a column, sort them using the sort option.
 Verify if that work correctly for each category.

-In the search table, sort the items by their format choosing the Auction.
+In the search table, sort the items by their format choosing the `Auction`.
 Verify that the progress bar and the numeric-style clock are working accurately.
 Refresh the page; check if the progress of the progress bar was not reset.

 ### Backend